vietphuocit/vietphuocit/README.md

-# Hi, I'm Viet Phuoc, a Senior Full-Stack Developer 👋
+# Hi, I'm Viet Phuoc, a Full-Stack Developer 👋

 Welcome to my GitHub Profile!

 ## About Me

-I'm a senior full-stack web developer with extensive experience in building scalable web applications and web services.
-I have a passion for clean code and solving complex problems.
-Over the years, I've led projects and collaborated with diverse teams to deliver high-quality software solutions.
+I am a full-stack software developer with expertise in web and apps.
+Skilled in designing and developing scalable, responsive, and user-centric web applications.
+Proficient in building RESTful APIs, managing databases, and creating modern, intuitive front-end interfaces.
+Strong problem-solving skills, collaborative thinking, and a commitment to staying up-to-date with the latest technologies and best practices in software development.

 ## Technical Skills

-- **Languages:** JavaScript, TypeScript, Python, Ruby, Java, Go
+- **Languages**: JavaScript, TypeScript, Python, Ruby, Java, Dart, PHP
-- **Frontend:** React, Angular, Vue.js, HTML5, CSS3, SASS, Webpack, TailwindCSS
+- **Frontend**: React, Vue.js, HTML5, CSS3, SASS, Webpack, TailwindCSS, NuxtJS, Flutter, React Native
-- **Backend:** Node.js, Express, Django, Ruby on Rails, Spring Boot, Flask
+- **Backend**: Spring Boot, CakePHP, Node.js, Express, Django, Ruby on Rails
-- **Databases:** PostgreSQL, MySQL, MongoDB, Redis, Firebase
+- **Database** Management: PostgreSQL, MySQL, Redis
-- **DevOps:** Docker, Kubernetes, AWS, Azure, CI/CD, GitHub Actions
+- **DevOps**: Docker, Kubernetes, AWS, Azure, CI/CD, GitHub Actions
-- **Testing & QA:** Jest, Mocha, Selenium, Cypress, RSpec
+- **Testing & QA**: Jest, Mocha, Selenium, Cypress, RSpec
 ## Experience

-- **Senior Full-Stack Developer** at [Your Company Name]
+**Rikkeisoft (VN Branch) - Fullstack Developer** (Feb 2020 - Present)
+- Work on tasks from team lead and clients
-  - Architected and implemented high-availability web applications.
+- Design and develop web applications with CakePHP, Ruby on Rails
+- Develop front-end features using VueJS, NuxtJS, and GraphQL
+- Implement state management using Pinia and TypeScript
+- Build and manage databases with MySQL
+- Create containerized environments using Docker for deployment
+- Develop mobile applications with Flutter
-  - Led a team of developers to modernize legacy applications using microservices architecture.
+- Collaborate with a team of 20 members to deliver high-quality software
-  - Improved application performance, scalability, and security.
+- Achievements and skills gained:

-- **Full-Stack Developer** at [Previous Company Name]
-  - Developed end-to-end solutions for e-commerce, social media, and SaaS products.
+- Mastered frameworks such as CakePHP, Ruby on Rails, and NuxtJS
-  - Collaborated with cross-functional teams to define project requirements and scope.
+- Expertise in state management with Pinia and TypeScript
-  - Implemented robust REST APIs and integrated third-party services.

-## Notable Projects

-- **Project A:** A scalable web application used by thousands of users daily.
-  - Built with React on the frontend and Node.js on the backend.
-  - Deployed on AWS with a serverless architecture.

-- **Project B:** An enterprise SaaS platform offering real-time analytics.
-  - Developed using Angular and Spring Boot.
+- Proficient in GraphQL for efficient data fetching
-  - Integrated CI/CD pipelines with GitHub Actions and Docker containers.
+- Hands-on experience with Docker for environment management

-- **Project C:** A mobile-responsive web application with progressive web app (PWA) features.
-  - Leveraged Vue.js and Firebase for both frontend and backend services.
-  - Implemented offline capabilities and push notifications.
+- Gained deep knowledge in MySQL for database management
+- Developed cross-platform mobile applications using Flutter

 ## What I'm Working On